 git configuration storage options:

-- Global configurations, for all the repositories of the current user.
+- Global configuration, for all the repositories of the current user.
 After you run your first git config global command, git creates a

 .gitconfigfile for you in your home folder.

-- Global configurations, for all the repositories of all users and stored in
+- System configuration, for all the repositories of all users and stored in

 - Local, the default scope, stores the configuration for the current repository, in